acorreia61201/fundamental_mode_analysis/README.md

 ## Requirements

-You will need PyCBC version 2.9.0.
+You will need PyCBC version 2.9.0 (installable via `pip` as of August 7 2025).
 Additionally, you will need the wavelet waveform plugin: https://github.com/acorreia61201/wavelet_merger_model.

 ## File structure